 We can help you make a personal injury compensation claim on a No Win No Fee basis.

 Manufacturers and distributors have a duty to protect consumers by ensuring that the products they make and sell are fit for purpose and safe to use.

 Personal injury solicitors have assisted with claims for burns and other injuries sustained by many faulty household items, including irons, kettles, electric hobs and heaters.

-If an injury has been sustained as a result of a defective product, the injured party is generally entitled to make a claim.
+If you have suffered an injury as a result of a defective product, you may be entitled to make a claim.

 Product testing under EU law